-Responsibility Operations Resources Clearing firm Rule 11Ac1-5 order execution reports Frequency Quarterly Action Request best execution information from clearing firm or obtain such information via their website Record Reports are maintained in Operation's files
+Responsibility Operations/Compliance Resources Clearing firm Rule 11Ac1-5 order execution reports Frequency As neededQuarterly Action Request best execution information from clearing firm or obtain such information via their website Review EMMA for best execution on trade away bonds Record Retain a record of the best execution report Monthly Muni Blotter

 In order to confirm that the Firm is achieving the best execution for its customers, the Firm requests documentation from its clearing firm regarding its procedures for evaluating the routing of customer orders and providing best execution.
-This documentation is reviewed and maintained by the Director of Operations.
+This documentation is reviewed and maintained by Operations/Compliance.